wyfo/apischema/docs/performance_and_benchmark.md

 ![benchmark chart](benchmark_chart.svg)

 !!! note
     Chart is truncated to a relative performance of 20x slower.
-Benchmark results are detailed in the [benchmark section](#benchmark).
+Benchmark results are detailed in the [results table](#relative-execution-time-lower-is-better).

 ## Precomputed (de)serialization methods